 If the walls here could talk, they’d have nearly 900 years of stories.
 The tranquil property is popular with local artists and has become a sought-after wedding spot.

-The congregation of St. Bernard de Clairvaux is reflective of Miami -- one-third black, one-half white and one-third Hispanic.
+The congregation of St. Bernard de Clairvaux is reflective of Miami -- a mix of Blacks, Whites, and Hispanics.
 And the nationalities represented here include Polish, Iranian, French and Haitian.

 “We feel that these grounds don’t belong only to us,” Mansfield says.
 “We have a responsibility to share this special place and to preserve it for future generations.”

 16711 West Dixie Highway